The Truths Behind Shoulder Pain

 When nonsurgical treatment does not relieve pain, our surgeon may recommend surgery.

 Things to take note if you have shoulder pain

-Simple shoulder exercises can help stretch and strengthen muscles and rotator cuff tendons.
-Our physical therapist or occupational therapist can show you how to do them properly.
+Simple shoulder exercises can help stretch and strengthen muscles and rotator cuff tendon.
+A physical therapist or occupational therapist can show you how to do them properly.

 If you’ve had previous shoulder issues, use ice for 15 minutes after exercising to prevent future injuries.

 Performing simple range-of-motion exercises every day can keep you from getting frozen shoulder.